-Please note that transportation of ecosine active sync power modules must always be realized with the original packaging.
-Any other than that might lead to damages and will void warranty.
-After receiving of ecosine active sync power modules please follow carefully the unpacking instructions.
-Please refer to the document "Unpacking Instruction ecosine active sync filters (module or cabinet)", which is attached to the transportation package.
+Please note that transportation of Ecosine Active Sync power modules must always be realized with the original packaging.
+Any other than that might lead to damage and will void warranty.

+After receiving Ecosine Active Sync power modules please follow carefully the unpacking instructions.
+Please refer to the document "Unpacking Instruction Ecosine Active Sync filters (module or cabinet)", which is attached to the transportation package.